 Chongjin Steelworks Kindergarten

-One of the best Kindergartens in the country.
+One of the best kindergartens in the country.

 Kyongsong is a famous hot spa resort had a ceramic production center.
 The city is located 35 km southwest of Chongjin.
-There are several places of inerest: Kyongsong Town Fort, South Gate, Confucian School and Jongbuk Temple.
+There are several places of interest: Kyongsong Town Fort, South Gate, Confucian School and Jongbuk Temple.
 Kyongsong is well-known for its own specialities like Kyongsong ceramics, Kyongsong Hot Spa and Kyongsong matrimony vine.

 Yombun Revolutionary Site

 It is a place where President Kim Il Sung and Kim Sung and Kim Jong Suk came taking young Kim Jong Il along with them, and gave on-site guidance.
 Lying 4 km from Kyongsong Town, the place is called Yombunjin as salt was made there in the past.
-On September 25, Juche 36 (1947) President Kim Il Sung talked with the fisherman calling them to building a new country.
+On September 25, Juche 36 (1947) President Kim Il Sung talked with the fishermen calling them to building a new country.
 The places where he talked with the fishermen and where he posed for a photograph, the rocky islet where he visited by boat, the site where he fished, a spring and Kyesung Peak which young Kim Jong Il climbed are preserved well.

 Jipsam Revolutionary Site

 Jipsam is a historic place where the anti-Japanese heroine Kim Jong Suk, together with young Kim Jong Il, visited, talked with fishermen and showed them the way to building a more civilized prosperious country.
 In Jipsam there is a monument to her revolutionary activities.
 You also can visit sites No.1 and 2 where she talked with the fishermen and demonstrated her marks-manship.
 There is also a branch of the Kyongsong Revolutionary Museum here.